-The collected sample from most wheat filed and Egyptian wheat trap nursery in annual survey Governorates of Egypt, included wheat stems having the symptoms of stem rust disease caused by Puccinia graminis pers. f. sp. tritici were used in the identification of physiologic races or pathotypes in Egypt during 2008/2009 growing seasons.
-The collected samples (rusted stems) were kept in glassine envelopes (8 x 15 cm).
-Rest samples, were left at room temperature for 24 hours to remove the humidity in the samples.
-After that the samples were preserved in desiccator in fridge till usage.
-The infected specimens were transferred on the highly susceptible wheat cultivar i.e. Morocco.
-The method of inoculation was carried out as described by (15).
-Eight days old seedlings were sprayed with atomizer in the inoculation chambers with water than inoculated by shaking and brushing rusted materials over the plants and sprayed gently again with water in order to induce "dew" on the plant.
-Finally, the inoculated plants were kept in damp chambers for 24 hours to allow the rust spore to germinate and cause infection.
+Wheat stem samples with symptoms of stem rust disease caused by Puccinia graminis Pers. f. sp. tritici collected from numerous wheat fields and Egyptian wheat trap nursery during annual survey were used for the identification of physiologic races and pathotypes in Egypt during 2008/2009 and 2009/2010 growing seasons.
+The collected samples were kept in glassine envelopes (8 x 15 cm).
+The stem pieces with rust were left at room temperature for 24 hours to remove the excess of humidity.
+The desiccated samples were preserved in fridge till usage.
+The rust of specimens was transferred on the highly susceptible wheat cultivar i.e. Morocco following the method proposed by USDA-ARS(15).
+Eight days old seedlings were moisted with atomizer in the inoculation chambers than inoculated by shaking and brushing rusted materials over the plants and sprayed gently again with water in order to induce "dew" on the plants, then the pots were kept in damp chambers for 24 hours to allow the rust spore to germinate and cause infection.
 The plants were transferred and placed on benches in the greenhouse and kept for 14 days.
-After developing the rust, three single pastules were isolates separately from each sample for reproduction on the very susceptible wheat cultivars "Morocco" seedlings for obtained enough urediospores for inoculation.
+After developing the rust, three single pastules were separately isolated from each sample for reproduction on the very susceptible wheat cultivars "Morocco" seedlings to obtain enough urediospores for inoculation.
 Seedling reaction was recorded as low or high depending on the infection type produced according to adopted by (5).
-The differential fast series consisted of wheat lines will resistance genes i.e. 1-Srs 21, 9e, 76, 2-Srs 11, 6, 8, 9g 3-Srs 36, 9b, 30, 17.
+The differential fast series consisted of wheat lines will resistance genes i.e. 1-Srs 21, 9e, 76, 2- Srs 11, 6, 8, 9g 3- Srs 36, 9b, 30, 17.
 An additional differential set consisting of lines Sr 9a, 9d, 10 and Tmp was added to Table (1) according to adopted by (5).
-An additional differential set consisting of lines Srs 24, 31, 38 and McN was added to Table (1) according to adopted by (6).
+Additional differential sets consisting of lines Sr 9a, 9d, 10 and Tmp according to USDA-ARS (5) as well as lines Sr,s 24, 31, 38 and McN according to Jin et al. (6) were added to Table 1.